 All the forced air that flows into the living spaces of your home must first pass through a furnace filter.
 If the filter is dirty, it is unable to adequately filter the air in your home.
 In addition to helping improve the air quality in your home, filters protect your heating system equipment from damage.
-Changing your furnace filter is important, but it is also beneficial.
-Here’s how:
+Changing your furnace filter is important and beneficial.
+Here’s how to change it:

 Saves You Money

 The furnace filter helps remove various things like dust, pet dander, and other particles from the furnace system.
 A clogged furnace filter will also lead to decreased airflow, meaning your furnace will have to work harder.
 Over time, this can result in costly furnace breakdowns and can also shorten the life of your furnace.